itu-itis/git-fundamentals-draft-itu-itis21-aksut20/README.md

 # :wave: The Basics of GitHub
+# :wave: The Basics of GitHub[MURAT AKSÜT, 150200006]

 ## 🤓 Course overview and learning outcomes